saltas888/react-native-animated-tabbar/README.md

 #Animated Tabbar

-This component is just a combination of the [React-native-tab-navigator](https://github.com/exponent/react-native-tab-navigator) and the [React-native-animatable](https://github.com/exponent/react-native-tab-navigator) in order to add easily animation effects on your Tabbar.
+This component is just a combination of [React-native-tab-navigator](https://github.com/exponent/react-native-tab-navigator) and [React-native-animatable](https://github.com/exponent/react-native-tab-navigator) in order to add easily animation effects on your Tabbar.

 It works for both iOS & Android